 The Minimally Invasive Surgery Center at Children's provides high-quality surgical care for children from birth to age 21.
 Minimally invasive surgery for children and teens is a substitute for traditional surgeries.
 Traditional surgeries require larger cuts and have a longer recovery time.
 At Children's, we use methods—often called laparoscopic or thoracoscopic surgery—to minimize the pain and discomfort of surgery for children.

 With minimally invasive surgery, surgeons use an endoscope to go into a child's body and send images to a TV monitor.
 The images guide the surgeon through the surgery.
 To perform the surgery, the surgeon uses small, thin tools that go through small cuts in a child's body.

-Our team has access to the da Vinci Surgical System, which makes more complex surgeries easier to perform.
-The system is controlled by a surgeon from a console located in the operating room.
+Thanks to our Robot-Assisted Surgery Program, complex surgeries are easier to perform.
+During robot-assisted surgery, the system is controlled by a surgeon from a console located in the operating room.
 A tiny camera is inserted that uses two lenses to give the doctor 3-D vision.
 The system also adjusts the surgeon's movements to work on the smaller scale, using more precise micromovements with two working arms.